asad1996172/Predictive-Modelling-on-Stock-Prices/README.md

 # Predictive Modelling with Stocks Data
-This project contains a Flask application that trains different ML Models on stock prices and then show it on a plot.

-## Description
-This flask based tool compares the predictive modelling power of different Machine/Deep Learning models.
-For dataset, i have opening, high, low and closing values for different stocks like AAL, AAP, AAPL.
-Then to train different models, tool provides with a bunch of options like Random Forests, K Nearest Neighbors, SVM, LSTM etc..
-Models are implemented using scikit-learn and keras.
-Performance of each chosen model is shown using Chart.js library.
+The repository titled "Predictive Modelling on Stock Prices" is a Flask-based application designed to train various machine learning models on stock price data and visualize their predictions.
+The application allows users to compare the performance of different models, such as Random Forests, K Nearest Neighbors, SVM, and LSTM, implemented using scikit-learn and Keras.
+The predictions are plotted using the Chart.js library, providing an interactive way to analyze the predictive capabilities of each model.

+Features:
+- Model Training: Supports training multiple machine learning models on stock price data.
+- Visualization: Utilizes Chart.js to plot the predictions of each model for comparison.
+- Data Handling: Includes a dataset with stock prices (e.g., GOOG_30_days.csv) to train the models.
+- User Interaction: Offers a web interface for users to select stocks and models for prediction.

+Technical Details:
+- Web Framework: Flask
+- Machine Learning: scikit-learn, Keras
+- Data Visualization: Chart.js
+- Programming Language: Python

 ## Requirements
 This project requires python3.
 To install required libraries, run the following command.